When AI Agents Remember: Building Persistent Memory for Autonomous Coding

 The recovery mechanism in lgtm uses a RecoverableError type.
 When the implementer fails verification three times, instead of retrying forever, it:

-- Records what failed and why in
+1. Records what failed and why in findings.md

-git reset --hard+git clean) - Returns to the planner with the failure context
+3. Returns to the planner with the failure context

 Closing the Loop: From Commit to Merged PR

-- Auto-push — detects the remote, pushes the branch
+1. Auto-push — detects the remote, pushes the branch

-gh - CI monitoring — polls GitHub Actions for workflow status, showing a live summary of passing and failing checks
+3. CI monitoring — polls GitHub Actions for workflow status, showing a live summary of passing and failing checks

-- Auto-fix — if CI fails, fetches the logs (kept in memory, never written to disk), feeds them to Claude, commits the fix, and pushes again.
+4. Auto-fix — if CI fails, fetches the logs (kept in memory, never written to disk), feeds them to Claude, commits the fix, and pushes again.
 Up to 10 retries.

-The CI auto-fix loop is particularly interesting because it creates a feedback cycle between the test environment and the agent.
-The agent wrote the code, CI found a problem the local tests didn’t catch, and now the agent fixes it without human intervention.
+The CI auto-fix loop creates a genuine feedback cycle between the test environment and the agent.
+The agent wrote the code.
+CI found a problem local tests didn’t catch.
+The agent fixes it without human intervention.
+That loop — write, test, fail, learn, fix — is what turns a coding assistant into an autonomous workflow.
+The retry limit of 10 prevents runaway loops, and keeping CI logs in memory only avoids polluting the workspace.

 What Actually Matters